P. S. Sivaswami Iyer

 Sir Pazhamaneri Sundaram Sivaswami Iyer KCSI CIE (7 February 1864 – 5 November 1946) was a prominent lawyer, administrator and statesman who served as the Advocate General of Madras from 1907 to 1911.

 Sivaswami Iyer was born on 7 February 1864 in the village of Palamaneri.
 He had his schooling in Palamaneri and graduated from Presidency College, Madras.
 Sivaswami Iyer studied law and practised as a lawyer serving as the Advocate-general of Madras Presidency from 1907 to 1911.
 He also served as a member of the executive council of the Governor of Madras and as a member of the Council of State.
+He was an influential member of the Mylapore clique.
 Sivawami Iyer died on 5 November 1946 at the age of 82.

 Sivaswami Iyer was also active in the Indian independence movement and presented India's case before the League of Nations.
 He was a keen connoisseur of arts and library science.